fonsecapeter/RVS/README.md

 	  will have test attendings sensitive information (all fake).
 It is also a bash script.

-	> RVS_emailer_newfunction.sh contains the function for a set of weekly rvs emails (to each attending).
+	> RVS_emailer.sh contains the function for a set of weekly rvs emails (to each attending).
 This has all sensitive information removed (attending names and email addresses).
 This script will have test attendings